 5. Communication and Interpersonal Skills 1.
-Develops and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services 1 2 3 4 5 N/A 2.
+Develops and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services 1 2 3 4 5 N/ A 2.
 Demonstrate a thorough grasp of professional language and concepts; produce, comprehend, and engage in communications that are informative and well-integrated.
-1 2 3 4 5 N/A 3.
+1 2 3 4 5 N/ A 3.
 Demonstrates effective interpersonal skills and the ability to manage difficult communication well.
-1 2 3 4 5 N/A
+1 2 3 4 5 N/ A

-6. Assessment 1.
-Demonstrates current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including consideration of client strengths and psychopathology.
-1 2 3 4 5 N/A 2.
-Demonstrates understanding of human behavior within its context (e.g., family, social, societal and cultural).
-1 2 3 4 5 N/A 3.
-Demonstrates the ability to apply knowledge of functional and dysfunctional behaviors including context to the assessment and/or diagnostic process 1 2 3 4 5 N/A
+6. Assessment Demonstrates current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including consideration of client strengths and psychopathology.
+1 2 3 4 5 N/ A Demonstrates understanding of human behavior within its context (e.g., family, social, societal and cultural).
+1 2 3 4 5 N/ A Demonstrates the ability to apply knowledge of functional and dysfunctional behaviors including context to the assessment and/or diagnostic process 1 2 3 4 5 N/ A

 4. Selects and applies assessment methods that draw from the empirical literature and that reflect the science of measurement and psychometrics; collect relevant data using multiple sources and methods appropriate to the identified goals and questions of the assessment as well as relevant diversity characteristics of the service recipient.
-1 2 3 4 5 N/A 5.
+1 2 3 4 5 N/ A 5.
 Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision-making biases, distinguishing aspects of assessment that are subjective from those that are objective.
 1 2 3 4 5 N/A 6.
 Communicate the findings and implications of the assessment in an accurate and effective manner sensitive to a range of audiences.
 1 2 3 4 5 N/A

-7. Interventions 1.
-Establish and maintain effective relationships with the recipients of psychological services.
-1 2 3 4 5 N/A 2.
-Develop evidence-based intervention plans specific to the service delivery goals.
-1 2 3 4 5 N/A 3.
-Implements interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.
-1 2 3 4 5 N/A 4.
-Demonstrates the ability to apply, modify and adapt the relevant research literature to clinical decision making.
-1 2 3 4 5 N/A 5.
-Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation.
-1 2 3 4 5 N/A
+7. Interventions rela ablish and maintain effective ationships with the recipients of echological services.
+1 2 3 4 5 N/ A velop evidence-based intervention plans ecific to the service delivery goals.
+1 2 3 4 5 N/A cur find plements interventions informed by the rent scientific literature, assessment dings, diversity characteristics, and attentional variables.
+1 2 3 4 5 N/ A mo monstrates the ability to apply, dify and adapt the relevant research rature to clinical decision making.
+1 2 3 4 5 N/ A and me aluate intervention effectiveness d adapt intervention goals and othods consistent with ongoing aluation.
+1 2 3 4 5 N/A professions 1 2 3 4 5 N/A 2. apply the knowledge of consultation models and practices in direct or simulated consultation with individuals and their families, other health care professionals, inter-professional groups, or systems related to health and behavior.
+1 2 3 4 5 N/ A